 This comprehensive tour begins in Newfoundland & Labrador and features the best of “the Far East of the Western World”.
 Travel from the northernmost tip of the island of Newfoundland to the most easterly point in North America through national parks – including Gros Morne, a UNESCO World Heritage Site.
 Learn of ancient peoples – the Maritime Archaic, Vikings, and Basques – as you travel to coastal fishing communities to meet the friendly and hospitable people of today.
 Boat tours provide the opportunity to see whales, thousands of seabirds, and, depending on the time of the year, icebergs!
 Sample local food and drink to become an honorary “Newfoundlander”!Read more

-Overnight in the Oak Island area and learn of the treasure hunters that have ventured to Nova Scotia for hundreds of years before heading to Prince Edward Island for a two-night stay.
+Visit Peggy’s Cove, Lunenburg, and Mahone Bay before overnighting in the Oak Island area where you will learn of the treasure hunters that have ventured to Nova Scotia for hundreds of years.
+Continue on to Prince Edward Island for a two-night stay.
 The red cliffs, white beaches, gently sloping sand dunes and green fields of Canada’s smallest province awaits!Read more

 Enjoy some of the best of Canada’s ocean playground as you spend three nights in Nova Scotia’s capital city of Halifax and two nights on beautiful Cape Breton Island.
 The modern port city of Halifax is bursting with culture and heritage while Cape Breton Island offers a world of wondrous sightseeing opportunities, including the famous Cabot Trail.Read more